2017 Quiapo bombings: Alleged ISIS involvement

 The militant group, the Islamic State of Iraq and Syria (ISIS) reportedly claimed responsibility to the bombing through its Amaq News Agency.
 The local police has denied ISIS' links to the attacks saying there are no sufficient evidence to their involvement and is using the incident to advance its own causes.
 The police says their findings from witness testimonies and physical evidences they have gathered in the scene of the crime suggests that the bombing had no involvement of any "terrorist or threat" groups.
 The Armed Forces of the Philippines, echoed the police's stance and dismissed ISIS' claims as "pure propaganda" describing the incident as an isolated case and had nothing to do with the then ongoing ASEAN summit.

 May 6 twin bombings

 PNP NCR Director Oscar Albayalde said the first explosion originated from a package delivered to the office of Atty.
 Nasser Abinal, president of the Imamate Islamic Center in Quiapo.
-Before that, at 17:53:05, a motorcycle driver arrives at the scene carrying the bomb disguised as the package.
+Before that, at 17:53:05, a motorcycle driver arrived at the scene carrying the bomb disguised as the package.
 That package was for Abinal.
-The bomb goes off as Abinal's aide, Muhammad Baniga, receives the package.
-Two people killed in resulting explosion, including the motorcycle driver and Muhammad Baniga.
+The bomb went off as Abinal's aide, Muhammad Baniga, received the package.
+Two people were killed in resulting explosion, including the motorcycle driver and Muhammad Baniga.

-The second explosion, almost the same spot of the first explosion, he said, took place while they were wrapping up a media briefing on the earlier explosion.
+The second explosion took place near the site of the first explosion while police were holding a media briefing on the earlier explosion.
 Two police officers were injured in the explosion.
 The regional police ordered a lockdown on the area while a bomb-inspecting robot was deployed to ensure that a third blast would not occur.